SairaSEliz/task-12/README.md

 - The form is aligned at the center of the page.
 - Fields have a clean, modern design with padding and borders.
 - The submit button has a green color scheme with a hover effect.
+- The CSS file for this project are moved to seperate file(`style.css`).

 ## JavaScript Validation

 Password matching is checked using JavaScript:
-- If the passwords do not match, the form submission is prevented, and an alert is displayed.
+- If the passwords do not match and phone number not correct the form submission is prevented, and an alert is displayed.
 - The JavaScript for this functionality has been moved into a separate file (`script.js`).

 ## How to Use the Project